-In accordance with the Consultation Plan adopted by the Board at its meeting of June 16, 2022, the following consultation was undertaken:
+In accordance with the Consultation Plan adopted by the Board at its meeting of June 16, 2022, the following was undertaken:

-- a formal referral to the Minister of Municipal Affairs to notify that an amendment to the RGS Bylaw had been initiated; - information releases sent to media including social media; - information was shared through Voyent Alert mass notification system; - documents, informational videos, the draft Bylaw, and a feedback form were available on the Regional Connections webpage; - notices were sent out to all affected property owners in partnership with the member municipalities;
+- a formal referral to the Minister of Municipal Affairs to notify that an amendment to the RGS Bylaw had been initiated; - information releases sent to media including social media; - information was shared through Voyent Alert mass notification system; - documents, informational videos, the draft Bylaw, and a feedback form were available on the Regional Connections webpage; - notices were sent out to all affected property owners in partnership with the member municipalities; - six public information meetings were held (5 in person meetings throughout the South Okanagan, 1 online Webex meeting); - physical copies of the materials were available at the RDOS office and the municipal offices (Oliver, Osoyoos, Penticton and Summerland); - referrals were sent to affected stakeholders and Indigenous Communities most likely affected by the policies identified for review;

-- six public information meetings were held (5 in person meetings throughout the South Okanagan, 1 online Webex meeting); - physical copies of the materials were available at the RDOS office and the municipal offices (Oliver, Osoyoos, Penticton and Summerland); - referrals were sent to affected stakeholders and Indigenous Communities most likely affected by the policies identified for review; - Presentations to the Councils of the member municipalities; and - formal referrals were sent to the member municipalities.
+- Presentations to the Councils of the member municipalities; and - formal referrals were sent to the member municipalities.

-All comments received to date in relation to this project are included as a separate item on the Planning and Development Committee Agenda (Attachment No. 3 & 5).
+All comments received to date in relation to this project are included as separate items to this report (see Attachment No. 3 & 5).